Maldandan/Voice-control-arm-with-python/README.md

 now, its ready to recognize speech and convert it to text, except that python is not recognizing the microphone inputs.

+so,
-so, install the audio recognition package for python to recognize the microphone
+**install the audio recognition package for python to recognize the microphone**
 ```
 $ sudo apt-get install python-pyaudio python3-pyaudio
 ```

-lastly, make sure you have the flac encoder, since we will be using google web speech API. if you are working on a raspberry pi, you most likely dont.
+lastly, make sure you have the flac encoder, since we will be using **google web speech API**. if you are working on a raspberry pi, you most likely dont.

 to install it